swagshaw/swagshaw.github.io/index.md

 ## News

 - **[Jun.
 2022]** Our paper about incremental learning and keyword spotting is accepted to INTERSPEECH 2022.
+- **[Sep.
+2022]** Our paper about incremental learning and environmental sound classification is accepted to DCASE Workshop 2022.

 ## Research Interests